juristr/juristr.github.com/content/blog/commons-chunk-and-lazy-loading-in-angular.md

 comments: true
 ---
 {{<intro>}}
-  In this article, we're going to have a look at how we can improve our application architecture by splitting it up into a more modular structure.
+  Since I get this question often, why not write it down!
+What we're going to look at in this article is lazy loading in Angular, but in specific about the "common chunk" and the "commonChunk" option in the Angular builder configuration.
 {{</intro>}}

 <!--more-->

 {{< postad >}}